 The Tough Work of Improving School Culture.
 My school, Bagnall Elementary School in Groveland, Massachusetts, has moved away from principal-driven (top-down) initiatives, and has worked to strengthen teacher collaboration, through which teachers have both increased autonomy and responsibility for achieving intended outcomes.

 Like many schools that have made this shift, we have experienced growing pains and unexpected bumps in the road.
-Collaboration Complications Collaboration is hard work, and there is often not a clearly defined path for how we can best communicate with one another.
+Collaboration Complications.
 The power of leadership vulnerability.
 When you think of the most effective leaders you’ve worked with, how would you describe them?